 Counsellor | Psychotherapist

-What I loved most about my training (Gestalt Training Institute WA) was that it was predominantly experiential.
+What I loved most about my training in counselling and psychotherapy (Gestalt Training Institute WA) was that it was predominantly experiential.

 I spent four years in a group environment, observing and participating in actual therapy sessions, with live supervision.
 These experiences were invaluable in terms of my professional and personal growth, knowledge, skill and self-awareness.
 In addition, I was required to have ongoing personal therapy and clinical supervision.
 It would be fair to say this training changed my life.

 When considering which counselling or psychotherapy training you would like to do, I recommend: